Armed far-right organizations in Italy

-Background

-The attempt, in 1960, to include representatives of the Italian Social Movement (MSI), the neo-fascist heir of the National Fascist Party, in the Tambroni Cabinet led to rioting and was short-lived.
-Widespread labor unrest and the collaboration of student activist groups with factory workers and radical leftist organizations, such as Potere Operaio and Lotta Continua, culminated in the Hot Autumn of 1969, a massive series of strike actions in factories and industrial centres in Northern Italy.
+The attempt, in 1960, to include representatives of the Italian Social Movement (MSI), the neo-fascist heir of the National Fascist Party, in the Tambroni Cabinet led to short-lived yet intense anti-fascist rioting.
+In the second half of the 1960s, widespread labor unrest and co-ordinated agitation of student activist groups along with factory workers and radical leftist organizations, such as Potere Operaio and Lotta Continua, broke out in the country, culminating in the Hot Autumn of 1969, a series of massive strike actions in factories and industrial centres in Northern Italy.

 Student strikes and labour strikes, led by workers, leftists, left-sympathizing laborers, or Marxist activists, became increasingly common, often deteriorating into clashes between the police and demonstrators composed largely of workers, students, activists, and militants.

-In the same period, various organizations with a far-right ideology emerged in Italy and undertook violent action.
-Young neo-fascists perceived the legal political party MSI as betraying them through its ostensible inaction in the face of attacks by the police and political opponents from the extreme left,.
+During this period of mass social unrest, various far-right organizations emerged in Italy and undertook violent action.
+Young neo-fascists agitated against the "red threat," perceiving the legalist politics of MSI as abandoning their cause, especially through its ostensible inaction in the face of attacks by the police and the extreme left.
+(Note: As in the case of the Acca Larentia killings.)

-Influenced by theories of urban guerrilla warfare and spontaneism, a number of neo-fascists moved from street-fighting to armed militancy and terrorism.
+Influenced by theories of urban guerrilla warfare and spontaneism, (Note: "Spontaneism" is an idea in communist theory that refers to the unscripted, self-organized uprisings of the masses or—but not necessarily—of the oppressed social classes and has been most famously articulated by communist theoretician and agitator Rosa Luxemburg.
+Instead of a band of professional revolutionaries, i.e. the communist party cadres, leading the workers, as envisaged by Lenin, Luxemburg posited that revolutionary consciousness and discipline grow organically from the masses experiencing direct struggle.
+See The Mass Strike, the Political Party and the Trade Unions (1906).
+The neofascist terrorists in Italy adopted the notion of spontaneism without its original ideological connotations, aiming at a nationalist revolution caused by armed agitation that would inflame the patriotic masses.) a number of neo-fascists moved from street-fighting to armed militancy and terrorism.
+Small groupings of militarist neofascists are still active in the 21st century.